Cattle Confinement Barns

 Any and all efforts to ventilate the corrosive fumes generated within an animal confinement building will reduce the severity of corrosion from these gases.
 The decreased concentration of the corrosive gases would make any leaks in the vapor barrier less of a problem.
 The dew point decreases with any decrease in humidity, causing less condensation.

 The odor of a building is a rough indication of the ventilation’s effectiveness because the corrosive gases are very aromatic.
+Even for those with no experience in feeder cattle, beef barns, manure value or anything else livestock-related can smell the difference between a monoslope barn and a more enclosed, badly ventilated building.

-The use of stacks of discharge tubes to release the gases away from the building greatly reduces the corrosive effects on the building exterior because the fumes discharged with either power or natural ventilation could cause a corrosive attack on the exteriors in close proximity to the discharge.
+Even in a monoslope barn, the use of stacks of discharge tubes to release the gases away from the building greatly reduces the corrosive effects on the building exterior because the fumes discharged with either power or natural ventilation could cause a corrosive attack on the exteriors in close proximity to the discharge.

 Eave venting requires special attention to areas near the openings, such as the drip edge or cut edges.
 The underside of a vented overhang requires protection, such as an extension of the insulation and vapor barrier from inside the building.